geographika/wcs-test/ReadMe.md

 ## WCS 2.0

+### Global OUTPUTFORMAT Setting

 The layer metadata approach described above is not implemented for WCS 2.0.
-Instead a NULL data value can be set directly on the `OUTPUTFORMAT` option.
+One option is to set a NULL data value can be set directly on the `OUTPUTFORMAT` option.
 See the [OUTPUTFORMAT docs](https://mapserver.org/mapfile/outputformat.html):

 > GDAL/*: “NULLVALUE=n” is used in raw image modes (IMAGEMODE BYTE/INT16/FLOAT) to pre-initialize the raster and an attempt